AnymouseProphet/anymouse/FONTS.md

 has freed up typography designers to extend the free URW "Base 35" fonts to add characters and even change the metrics to some degree.

-This has resulted in a new family of fonts called the "TeX Gyre" fonts that are very similar to the "Base 35" fonts but are not fully metric compatible.
+This has resulted in a new collection of fonts called the "TeX Gyre" fonts that are very similar to the "Base 35" fonts but are not fully metric compatible.

 It is my *suspicion* that the TeX Gyre fonts are the future of LaTeX and will replace the Computer Modern variants (like Latin Modern) that are often used by default in current LaTeX authoring tools.

-I do not know how well the excellent MathTime Pro 2 fonts work in combination with the TeX Gyre fonts, but TeX Gyre developers have been busy developing there own math fonts that are getting to be quite good and certainly are sufficient for the vast majority of math needs.
+I do not know how well the excellent MathTime Pro 2 fonts work in combination with the TeX Gyre fonts, but TeX Gyre developers have been busy developing their own math fonts that are getting to be quite good and certainly are sufficient for the vast majority of math needs.